alex-yi-writes/LC-SpatialTransformation2021/README.md

 - R (for .R files)
 - Python (for .py files)
 - Bash (for .sh scripts)
-- ANTs, FSL, FreeSurfer (for various image processing scripts)
+- ANTs, FSL, FreeSurfer (for various spatial transformation pipelines)

 Below are the quick guides to install each software needed (I use Linus and macOS):